MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/publishing-packages/publishing-a-package.md

   Authors and Owners below.
 - Description - this is a required primary key, used to briefly explain what this item does and any requirements for using it
-- ProjectURI - this is a strongly recommended URI field in PSData that provides a link to a Github repo or similar location where you do development on the item
+- ProjectURI - this is a strongly recommended URI field in PSData that provides a link to a GitHub repo or similar location where you do development on the item
 - Tags - it is a strong recommendation to tag your package based on its compatibility with PSEditions and platforms.
 For details, see the